Space settlement

-A space habitat (also called a space settlement, space colony, spacestead, space city, orbital habitat, orbital settlement, orbital colony, orbital stead or orbital city) is a more advanced form of living quarters than a space station or habitation module, in that it is intended as a permanent settlement or green habitat rather than as a simple way-station or other specialized facility.
-No space habitat has been constructed yet, but many design concepts, with varying degrees of realism, have come both from engineers and from science-fiction authors.
+A space settlement (also called a space habitat, spacestead, space city or space colony) is a settlement in outer space, sustaining more extensively habitation facilities in space than a general space station or spacecraft.
+Possibly including closed ecological systems, its particular purpose is permanent habitation.

+No space settlement has been constructed yet, but many design concepts, with varying degrees of realism, have been introduced in science-fiction or proposed for actual realization.

+Space settlements include orbital settlements (also called orbital habitat, orbital stead, orbital city or orbital colony) around the Earth or any other celestial body, as well as cyclers and interstellar arks, as generation ships or world ships.

-The term space habitat sometimes includes more broadly habitats built on or in a body other than Earth—such as the Moon, Mars or an asteroid.
-This article concentrates on self-contained structures envisaged for micro-g environments.
+Space settlements are a form of extraterrestrial settlements, which more broadly includes habitats built on or within a body other than Earth, such as a settlement developed from a moonbase, a Mars habitat or an asteroid.

 Definition

-A space habitat, or more precisely a space settlement, is any large-scale habitation facility in space, or more particularly in outer space or an orbit.
-A space habitat is typically designed to rotate so as to prevent long-term exposure of its residents to the peril of weightlessness or microgravity; studies have shown rotation to be a healthy substitute for gravity.
+A space settlement is any large-scale habitation facility in outer space, or more particularly in an orbit.

+The International Astronautical Federation has differentiated space settlements to space habitats and space infrastructure the following way:

-While not automatically constituting a colonial entity, a space habitat can be an element of a space colony.
-The term ’space colony’ has been viewed critically, prompting Carl Sagan to propose the term space city.
+While not automatically constituting a colonial entity, a space settlement can be an element of a space colony.
+The term "space colony" has been viewed critically, prompting Carl Sagan to propose the term space city.

 History

-The idea of space habitats either in fact or fiction goes back to the second half of the 19th century.
+The idea of space settlements either in fact or fiction goes back to the second half of the 19th century.
 "The Brick Moon", a fictional story written in 1869 by Edward Everett Hale, is perhaps the first treatment of this idea in writing.

-In 1903, space pioneer Konstantin Tsiolkovsky speculated about rotating cylindrical space habitats, with plants fed by the sun, in Beyond Planet Earth.
-In the 1920s John Desmond Bernal and others speculated about giant space habitats.
-Dandridge M. Cole in the late 1950s and 1960s speculated about hollowing out asteroids and then rotating them to use as settlements in various magazine articles and books, notably Islands In Space: The Challenge Of The Planetoids.
+In 1903, space pioneer Konstantin Tsiolkovsky speculated about rotating cylindrical space settlements in Beyond Planet Earth.
+In 1929 John Desmond Bernal speculated about giant space settlements.
+Dandridge M. Cole in the late 1950s and 1960s speculated about hollowing out asteroids and then rotating the to use as settlements in various magazine articles and books, notably Islands In Space: The Challenge Of The Planetoids.